SanderEST/RNAseq/README.md

 # RNAseq
 Pipeline for RNAseq data processing.
-Pipeline is implemented by Sander Pajusalu, Lek Lab, Yale.
+Pipeline is implemented by Sander Pajusalu, Institute of Clinical Medicine, Tartu University.

 # General comments
-The pipeline follows [gtex-TOPMed pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md), but is optimized for Yale HPC, which uses slurm queueing system.
+The pipeline follows [gtex-TOPMed pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md), but is optimized for UT HPC, which uses slurm queueing system.

 The python scripts are downloaded from [gtex github](https://github.com/broadinstitute/gtex-pipeline/tree/master/rnaseq/src), the RNA-SeQC was downloaded and setup as instructedf [here](https://github.com/broadinstitute/rnaseqc).
 The plot script was slightly modified to meet needs, for example metrics and expression databases are now output as csv files.